Windsander/ADI-Stable-Diffusion/README.md

 <br>

-Agile Diffusers Inference (ADI) is a C++ project.
-Its purpose is to leverage the acceleration capabilities of [ONNXRuntime](https://onnxruntime.ai) and the high compatibility of the .onnx model format to provide a convenient solution for the engineering deployment of Stable Diffusion.
+Agile Diffusers Inference (ADI) is a C++ library, which also offers a suite of command line tools.
+Its purpose is to leverage the acceleration capabilities of [ONNXRuntime](https://onnxruntime.ai) and the high compatibility of the .onnx model format to provide a convenient solution for the engineering deployment of Stable Diffusion. with extremely lightweight package size & high performance.

 ## Why choose ONNXRuntime as our Inference Engine?